xipi3000/networkSeeker/README.md

 # Activating monitorization:

-In order to set up the trap catcher, you'll have to follow these steps:
+In order to set up the trap catcher, you'll have to follow these steps (you'll need admin privileges, that's why all commands have sudo before them):

 First, go to /etc/snmp and create a new directory called "script":
 ```shell